Things To Do

 - Java Jive - 283 Route 169, Woodstock (near the fairgrounds) - gourmet coffee, full breakfast, lunch and desert, gourmet foods.

 - The Mansion at Bald Hill 29 Plaine Hill Road, South Woodstock.
-Elegant dining featuring season menus.
+Elegant dining featuring seasonal menus.

 - Mrs. Bridges Pantry - 292 Route 169, South Woodstock.